-Today's Lithium Ion batteries continue to move forward in energy density, and are powering and enabling much modern electronic gear, like your cell phone, and of course your ebike.
-Your ebike’s mileage range depends on your battery's capacity, rated in Amp (or Watt hours where amps times volts = watt hours), and then on a variety of rider variables and riding habits.
-Under normal conditions, on flat and paved terrain, and on a medium power setting, the average rider can expect to travel around 20 miles on a full charge, without much pedaling.
+Today's Lithium Ion batteries continue to move forward in energy density, and are powering and enabling a lot of modern electronic gear, like your cell phone, and of course your ebike.
+Your ebike’s mileage range depends on your battery's capacity, (rated in Amp or Watt hours where amp hours times volts equals watt hours) and then on a variety of rider variables and riding habits.
+Under normal conditions, on flat and paved terrain, and on a medium power setting, the average rider can expect to travel around 25 miles on a full charge, without much pedaling.
+This would be an average ride of roughly two hours.
 With pedaling, and using the power as an assist, the rider can use less power than just with the throttle alone, and can achieve perhaps thirty to fifty miles - model and rider dependent.
 Without pedaling, extra battery power will be consumed during frequent braking and starting, riding uphill, riding against strong winds, riding with low tire pressure, starting from a standstill and using only the throttle, riding on rough or muddy roads and trails, and while carrying or pulling heavy loads.

 Here is a small tip list to help you extend your battery range: